kas7yler/shadowsocks-libev-static/README.md

 ## TODO:
 * Add docker file used to build the binaries.
-* Add more archs, possibly mingw builds.
+* More archs, possibly mingw builds.
-* Add sigs
+* PGP sigs.